detomastah/admin_bits/README.md

 Finally, restart the server to apply the changes.

 ## Getting Started
-We recommend to use admin_bits generator.
+The easiest way to get started is to user admin_bits generator.

+Let's assume that you have model `Item`.
+The following command will create a new `Admin::ItemsController` with initial resource:

 ```
-  rails generate admin_bits items [options]
+  rails generate admin_bits items
 ```

-this should add route `admin/items` and give you files:
+The resource, layout and assets can be freely modified.
+If there were no errors, one should be able to see new route `admin/items`.

+Some new files should have appeared, like:
 ```
-  lib/admin/item_resource.rb
+  app/models/admin/item_resource.rb
   app/controllers/admin/base_controller.rb
   app/controllers/admin/items_controller.rb
   app/views/layouts/admin.html.erb